hannahilea/hannahilea.github.io/blog/future-blog-posts/src.md

 Without further ado, some things I could write *right now[^footnote1]*:
 ### Project write-ups[^footnote2] and tutorials
 - *Musidex* | What I wanted was a Craigslist jukebox; what I got was a Rolodex.
 (Closing line: *I still want a Craigslist jukebox.*)
-- *Obsessed with <a class="impersonal" href="https://cuttle.xyz/">Cuttle</a>: Parametric CAD for prototyping, producing, and procrastinating*
+- *Obsessed with [Cuttle](https://cuttle.xyz/): Parametric CAD for prototyping, producing, and procrastinating*
 - *Making mixtapes for your youngest pals* | Do you want to enable the song addictions of the small children in your life, to set them on a path towards music obsession, while potentially annoying the heck out of their parents?
 Of course you do!
-(This post is not sponsored by <a class="impersonal" href="https://us.yotoplay.com/collections/library">Yoto</a>, but could be, should they choose... 👀)
+(This post is not sponsored by [Yoto](https://us.yotoplay.com/collections/library), but could be, should they choose... 👀)
 - *Small Tales* | On building a bookshelf of your favorite reads, in miniature, for when you have limited bookshelf space or a limited book budget.
 - *Mobiles!
 For that new tiny human in your extended universe*
 - *Easy inter-room trolling: OSX's `say`, a bluetooth speaker, and you*